D B REALTY LIMITED

 For details of the composition of the Committee the CSR policy and other relevantdetails that are required to be disclosed under the provisions of Section 134(3)(o) of theCompanies Act 2013 and the Companies (Corporate Social Responsibility Policy) Rules2014 kindly refer Annexure D thereto which forms part of this report.

 Extracts of Annual Return

-Pursuant to sub-section 3(a) of Section 134 and sub-section (3) of Section 92 of theCompanies Act 2013 read with Rule 12 of the Companies (Management and Administration)Rules 2014 the extracts of the Annual Return as at March 31 2016 is annexed and formspart of this report.
+Pursuant to sub-section 3(a) of Section 134 and sub-section (3) of Section 92 of theCompanies Act 2013 read with Rule 12 of the Companies (Management and Administration)Rules 2014 the extract of the Annual Return as at March 31 2017 is annexed and formspart of this report.
 (Annexure A)

-The Board met five times during the financial year 2015-16 and the details arementioned in the Corporate Governance Report which is annexed to the Directors Report.
+The Board met four (4) times during the financial year 2016-17 and the details arementioned in the Corporate Governance Report which is annexed to the Directors Report.

 Secretarial Auditors and Secretarial Audit Report